365businessdev/docs/_i18n/en-US/_docs/365-business-print-agent/print-agent-service-installation.md

 ## Set up Print Agent Service for Print Agent Cloud Service Mode

-To associate Print Agent Service and your Microsoft Dynamics 365 Business Central tenant in Print Agent Cloud you need to specify the **Tenant ID** from **Print Agent Setup** page in Microsoft Dynamics 365 Business Central.
+To connect Print Agent Service and your Microsoft Dynamics 365 Business Central tenant in Print Agent Cloud you need to specify the **Tenant ID** from **Print Agent Setup** page in Microsoft Dynamics 365 Business Central.
 See [here](../setup/) for additional information.

  1. Start the **365 business Print Agent** application.
  2. Select **Configuration**.